dtinth/html5-animation-video-renderer/README.md

 Features:

+- **Outputs high-quality MP4 file** with configurable frame rate and size.
-- Works with GSAP.
+- **Outputs PNG image frames** with the `--png` flag.
+- **Framework-agnostic,** so you can use it with GSAP, Pixi.js, Vue.js, React.js, etc. See examples below!
-- It can run multiple instances of headless Chrome to speed up rendering.
+- **Parallizable** — It can run multiple instances of headless Chrome in parallel to speed up rendering.
+- **Video with alpha channel** can be rendered using the `--transparent` option.
+  It outputs as a QuickTime Animation (.mov) file.

 ## Examples and demos